What Is Bitcoin?

 What is the Bitcoin halving?

-A Bitcoin halving (also called a Bitcoin halvening) is simply an event that reduces the block reward.
-Once a halving occurs, the reward given to miners for validating new blocks is divided by two (they only receive half of what they used to).
-However, there is no impact on transaction fees.
+A Bitcoin halving (also known as a Bitcoin halvening) is simply a reduction in the block reward.
+The reward provided to miners for verifying new blocks is halved by two when a halving occurs (they only receive half of what they used to).
+Transaction fees, however, are unaffected.

 How does the Bitcoin halving work?

-In the above chart, we can see the decrease in the block subsidy over time and its relationship with the total supply.
-At first, it may seem that the rewards have dropped to zero and that the max supply is already in circulation.
-But this is not the case.
-The curves trend incredibly close, but we expect the subsidy to reach zero around the year 2140.
+In the graphic above, we can see how the block subsidy has decreased over time and how it relates to overall supply.
+At first glance, it may seem that the incentives have gone to zero and that the maximum supply has already been distributed.
+However, this is not the case.
+The curves are quite close, but we anticipate that the subsidy will approach zero around the year 2140.

 Why does the Bitcoin halving happen?

-It’s one of Bitcoin’s main selling points, but Satoshi Nakamoto never fully explained his reasoning for capping the supply at twenty-one million units.
-Some speculate that it’s merely a product of starting with a block subsidy of 50 BTC, which is halved every 210,000 blocks.
+It’s one of Bitcoin’s primary selling features, although Satoshi Nakamoto never fully explained why he limited the supply to 21 million units.
+Some argue that it is just a result of beginning with a 50 BTC block subsidy that is half every 210,000 blocks.

-It makes sense that there are limits on how fast participants can mine coins.
-After all, 50% were generated by block 210,000 (i.e., by 2012).
-If the subsidy remained the same, all units would have been mined by 2016.
+It seems to reason that there are time constraints on how quickly players may mine coins.
+After all, block 210,000 contributed 50% of the total (i.e., by 2012).
+All units would have been mined by 2016 if the subsidy stayed unchanged.

-With the halving mechanism, there is an incentive to mine for 100+ years.
-This gives the system more than enough time to attract users so that a fee market can develop.
+The halving mechanism provides an incentive to mine for 100 years or more.
+This provides the system more than enough time to recruit users and build a fee market.

 What impact does the Bitcoin halving have?

 Those that are most impacted by halvings are miners.
-It makes sense, as the block subsidy makes up a significant part of their revenue.
-When it is halved, they only receive half of what they once did.
-The reward also consists of transaction fees, but to date, these have only made up a fraction of the block reward.
+It makes sense since the block subsidy accounts for a major portion of their earnings.
+When it is cut in half, they only get half of what they used to.
+Transaction costs are also included in the prize, however they have only made up a small portion of the total payout thus far.

-Halvings could, therefore, make it unprofitable for some participants to continue mining.
-What this means for the wider industry is unknown.
-A reduction in block rewards might lead to further centralization in mining pools, or it could simply promote more efficient mining practices.
+As a result, halvings may make it unprofitable for certain participants to continue mining.
+What this implies for the industry as a whole is uncertain.
+A decrease in block rewards may result in increased centralization in mining pools, or it may simply encourage more efficient mining operations.

-Historically, a sharp rise in Bitcoin price has followed a halving.
-Of course, there isn’t much data available as we’ve only seen two so far.
-Many attribute the price movement to an appreciation of Bitcoin’s scarcity by the market, a realization triggered by the halving.
-Proponents of this theory believe that value will once again skyrocket following the event in May 2020.
+Historically, a substantial surge in the price of Bitcoin has followed a halving.
+Of course, there isn’t a lot of information accessible since we’ve only seen two thus far.
+Many credit the price change to the market’s recognition of Bitcoin’s scarcity, which was sparked by the halving.
+Proponents of this hypothesis predict that value will surge again after the occurrence in May 2020.

 When is the next Bitcoin halving?